-Just some ordinary people trying our best for a cause we care about.
+Just some ordinary people doing our best for a cause we care about.

 Grace is a Chinese-American investment banker, and a recent Cornell grad.
 Although born in Rockville, MD, she grew up in China under her grandmother’s wing—spending her childhood learning how to make dumplings and binge watching Return of the Pearl Princess—away from her parents who had just immigrated to America.
 Following her return to the US, Grace remembers going to lively family friend gatherings where everyone would get together at a local Asian restaurant for those quintessential round-table dinners.
 Just as the round tables on which they were served, these dinner gatherings created a space without divides and connected people as one family.
 As time passed, family friend parties turned into hotpot and KBBQ feasts with her friends.
 Her upbringing and background have helped to cultivate the strong attachment she feels to the Asian restaurant community.